bmregner/finance_prediction/README.md

 ## Usage
 ---
-A thorough walkthrough can be found in the notebooks/ directory An automated script, "try_me_script.py", can be run from command line from this home directory with
+A thorough walkthrough can be found in the notebooks/ directory.

+An automated script, "try_me_script.py", can be run from command line from this home directory with
 ```
 python3 try_me_script.py